-In addition to chip design, SoCC cleanroom makes it possible for the center to innovate on novel devices through in-house microfabrication that demonstrates great potential in emerging memory technologies especially for medical and AI applications.
+In addition to chip design, SoCL cleanroom makes it possible for the lab to innovate on novel devices through in-house microfabrication that demonstrates great potential in emerging memory technologies, especially for medical and AI applications.
 Moreover, it facilitates developing new fabrication techniques to pattern conductive and transparent flexible electrodes.
-In addition, SoCC cleanroom enables researchers to develop microfluidic systems for separation and characterization of cancer cells from blood samples using an in-house developed microdevice.
+In addition, SoCL cleanroom enables researchers to develop microfluidic systems for the separation and characterization of cancer cells from blood samples using an in-house developed microdevice.

 Some of the significant equipment under this facility are:

 - Spin coater

 - UV exposure system